antrea-io/antrea/docs/issue-management.md

 * needs additional detail
 * no, this problem should be solved in another way
-* this is desireable but we need help completing other issues or PRs first; then we will consider this design
+* this is desirable but we need help completing other issues or PRs first; then we will consider this design

 _Note this was previously called `proposal`.
 We will add the `kind/design` label